 Reagents and Materials: These may include but are not limited to: gene chips, chemical libraries, acquisition of cell lines, acquisition of animal model lines.

 Services: These may include, but are not limited to: deep sequencing, proteomics, metabolomics, mass spectrometry, antibody production, and drug/chemical manufacturing.

 Equipment: FAST will consider the purchase of specialized pieces of equipment or software purchases for specific purchases for specific projects when necessary

 Personnel: Including salary and fringe benefits.
 Additionally, FAST will fund postdoctoral and graduate students at a salary equivalent to the current NIH guidelines.

-Indirect Costs: FAST allows up to 10% indirect cost rate to the budget’s modified total direct costs (less those costs specifically excluded) to be included in total cost of project.
+Indirect Costs: FAST allows up to 10% indirect cost rate to the budget’s modified total direct costs (less those costs specifically excluded) to be included in the total cost of the project.
 FAST will not pay any indirects on tuition, equipment, software or software licenses.
 Example: modified total direct costs of $100, 10% indirects would be $10; total cost of project is $110.

 Travel Costs: Each award will include a $3,000 travel stipend to allow for the PI and one trainee, when applicable, to travel to the annual FAST scientific symposium, where they may be required to present their current research progress.